-Macro Plastics benefits from using SolidWorks® Standard, SOLIDWORKS Professional, and SOLIDWORKS Premium design software in the development of its products.
-Turner says that design tools such as the rib command and draft and wall thickness analysis are very helpful, but SOLIDWORKS Simulation Premium analysis software plays the most dramatic role in helping the company produce agricultural bins using the minimal amount of material necessary to do the job.
+Macro Plastics benefits from using SolidWorks® Standard, SolidWorks Professional, and SolidWorks Premium design software in the development of its products.
+Turner says that design tools such as the rib command and draft and wall thickness analysis are very helpful, but that SolidWorks Simulation Premium analysis software plays the most dramatic role in helping the company produce agricultural bins using the minimal amount of material necessary to do the job.

 “We wouldn’t be able to do the type of product development we do without finite element analysis (FEA),” Turner contends.
 “I have used SolidWorks design software since its very first release, so the selection of an FEA package was easy.
 SolidWorks is easy to use.
 SolidWorks Simulation is fully integrated.
 It was a natural fit.”

 The right-the-first-time factor

 Macro Plastics uses SolidWorks Simulation Premium software as a design tool to optimize designs rather than in the traditional manner for design validation.
 “I haven’t done FEA for validation in at least five years,” Turner says.
 “For me, SolidWorks Simulation is a development tool.
 I know how the design is going to perform before I need to validate it because simulation is an integral part of the design process.

 “Simulation helps me improve what I refer to as the right-the-first-time factor,” Turner adds.
 “In the past, most engineers allowed time at the end of a design project to work out all of the unforeseen problems.
 With SolidWorks Simulation, I can identify and resolve potential issues during design, so that when we mold those initial pieces, they are right the first time.
 It’s an incredible tool that has let us save 30 to 60 percent in capital costs in the development of new products.”